MarcusH25/MarcusH25/README.md

 # ✨I’m currently working on:
 <br><br>⚪ Developing machine learning models for binary classification and regression analysis using scikit-learn.<br>⚪Applying logistic regression and other predictive algorithms to real-world data sets.<br>
 # ✨ I’m looking to collaborate on:
-<br><br>Projects focused on machine learning and data science, particularly those that require predictive modeling and data analysis.<br>Interdisciplinary studies that intersect with Human-Centered Data Science and Business.<br>
+<br><br>⚪Projects focused on machine learning and data science, particularly those that require predictive modeling and data analysis.<br>⚪Interdisciplinary studies that intersect with Human-Centered Data Science and Business.<br>
 # 🌱 I’m currently learning:
 <br><br>⚪Advanced techniques in binary prediction and decision-making models.<br>⚪How to optimize machine learning algorithms for better accuracy and efficiency.<br>